 Archives: Quizzes & Surveys

-1. What is the cause of the sound heard in this recording. https://physicaldiagnosispdx.com/wp-content/uploads/Pulmonology_Crackles-Rales_Late_Crackles_L_Lung_2.mp4 Upper airway obstruction Popping open of alveoli Popping open of airways during Read More
+1. What is the cause of the sound heard in this recording.https://physicaldiagnosispdx.com/wp-content/uploads/Pulmonology_Crackles-Rales_Late_Crackles_L_Lung_2.mp4 Upper airway obstruction Popping open of alveoli Popping open of airways during inspiration Read More

-1. This was recorded over the apex of the heart with the diaphragm of the stethoscope.
-What finding is present?https://physicaldiagnosispdx.com/wp-content/uploads/Cardiology_Cardiac-Auscultation_Transient-Sounds_Extra-Sounds-Near-S2_Pericardial-Knock_Pericardial-Kock_Long.mp4 Split S1 S3 gallop Pericardial Read More
+1. This was recorded over the apex of the heart with the bell of the stethoscope.
+During what part of the cardiac cycle does this Read More

 1. What is the mechanism of the abnormality in this jugular venous waveform?https://physicaldiagnosispdx.com/wp-content/uploads/Media-Qualitative-Assessment_Cannon-A-Wave_JVP_Cannon_A_Wave.mp4 Thickened and unyielding pericardium Atrial fibrillation Retrograde blood flow from the RV Read More